Listing and Trading Operations: Technical disturbances on Nasdaq Copenhagen-, Helsinki-, Iceland- and Stockholm Equity

 Customers experience technical disturbances on Nasdaq Copenhagen-, Helsinki-, Iceland and Stockholm Equity.

 Indices are incorrect calculated.
-The following indices have been disseminated until further notices:
+The following indices are not being disseminated until further notices:

 OMXC20